Personalization is now everywhere and people are used to seeing ads about what they just browsed for.

 TLDR: When customer data is used to deliver superior tailored experience, customers don’t mind giving it.
 But they have to truly appreciate what they’re getting in return.

 But how to deliver tailored experience and offers to your customers without being creepy and over the top?

-This article looks into all the kinds of tailoring you can do for each piece of customer data you have in your ECRM to create ultra-customized and relevant experience.
+This article looks into all the kinds of tailoring you can do for each piece of customer data you have in your ECRM to create ultra-customized experience and send relevant emails.

 If you sell globally, your customers live in different seasons at any given time.
 It’s a good idea to customize your offers by the weather they’re currently experiencing rather than just blasting “summer” or “winter” offers.

 Australians wouldn’t be thrilled about “NEW IN winter blues teas” in the heat of summer (of course, many people shop off season for better prices, but this applies to sales only).
 You’d better send different new seasonal offers to different countries according to their location on the globe.